wgomg/codeigniter-test/README.md

 - Migrate controller does just that, run migrations.

 ### Libraries used
-- Datatables, jquery, bootstrap installed via composer.
+- Datatables, jquery, bootstrap, GuzzleHttp installed via composer.
 - Chart.js and Moment.js used vía cdn link.